oliverkroening/Udacity_DSND_Project03/README.md

 Customers might primarly be elderly people.
 The group in which customers are more overrepresented also usually live in a conservative or upper class neighborhood, whereas the underrepresented cluster is primarly domiciled in middle or lower middle class neighborhoods (feature REGIOTYP)

 ## 5. Licensing, Authors, Acknowledgements<a name="licensing"></a>
 All data was obtained from Bertelsmann Arvato Analytics as well as Udacity, thus, I must give credit to them.
-Other referebces are cited in the Jupyter notebook.
+Other references are cited in the Jupyter notebook.